ApoorvSri/ApoorvSri.github.io/_pages/about.md

 pieces without any disorder, and I am interested in what survives of that structure when the system is driven, opened up to an environment, or taken to the classical continuum.

-I finished a dual degree in Engineering Physics and Solid State Physics at IIST in 2025, and I currently work as a Scientist/Engineer at ISRO's Laboratory for Electro-Optical Systems in Bangalore, where I continue this research alongside my work.
+I finished a dual degree with a B.Tech in Engineering Physics and M.S. in Solid State Physics at IIST in 2025.
+I currently work as a Scientist at ISRO's Laboratory for Electro-Optical Systems in Bangalore, where I am a member of the Thin Film Division where I am involved in the design and production of Optical Filters for various Scientific Payload and some Lithography activities.
+I continue my work in Condensed Matter Physics alongside my job.

 My master's thesis, supervised by Prof. T. V. Ramakrishnan, took a different route into the same broad question — deriving a Ginzburg–Landau-like theory for strongly correlated superconductors